-- In FY 21, we have reviewed our approach and developed global race and ethnicity principles, which have been informed by discussions with our ethnicity network and colleagues from ethnic minorities.
+- In FY 24, we have reviewed our approach and published revised global race and ethnicity principles, which have been informed by discussions with our ethnicity network and colleagues from ethnic minorities.
 We have also appointed a senior sponsor for this area of work.
-Further details will be communicated later in 2021.

-- We have partnered with Aspiring Solicitors to attract a more diverse applicant pool for our vacation schemes and training contracts.
-61% of attendees at our FY21 events were from ethnic minorities.
+- We have partnered with Bright Network to attract a more diverse applicant pool for our vacation schemes and training contracts.

-- For the fourth year in a row, in 2019, the London ethnicity network held an Iftar meal for those who wished to celebrate at a local restaurant.
-Ten members of the office across faiths joined to celebrate the end of the daily Ramadan fast.
+- Resuming a long-running pre-Covid tradition in our London office, the race and ethnicity network held an Eid meal for those who wished to celebrate in our London office café.
+Thirty members of the office across faiths joined to celebrate the end of Ramadan.

 - We aim to increase representation at all levels and create an inclusive environment in which everyone can reach their potential.
 We also aim to increase access to our London trainee programme for those from lower income backgrounds, to increase awareness of law as a career path and to increase the employability skills of young people.

-- We are committed to improving social mobility and in 2017, 2018 and 2019, we were listed in the Social Mobility Employer Index Top Employers list.
-We chose not to make a submission in 2020 as we were reviewing our overall approach and have now agreed a new social mobility action plan which is being championed by our COO and a board level sponsor.
+- We are committed to improving social mobility and in 2017, 2018 and 2019 and 2022, we were listed in the Social Mobility Employer Index Top Employers list.
+We chose not to make a submission during COVID, or again in 2023 as we were reviewing our overall approach.
+We have now agreed a new social mobility action plan which is being championed by our COO and a partner sponsor.

 - Since 2016 we have been using the Rare contextual recruitment system.
 We operate a second look policy and this has meant we have identified talent we may have previously overlooked.

-- Our partnership with Aspiring Solicitors and our involvement in the City Solicitors Horizons social mobility programme ensure we engage with people from lower income backgrounds.
+- Our partnerships with Bright Network and The Brokerage ensure we engage with people from lower income backgrounds.

-- Through our commitment to Prime we offer work experience to young people from low income backgrounds in the form of one-week structured programmes.
+- Through our participation in the Prime Commitment we offer work experience to young people from low income backgrounds in the form of one-week structured programmes.
 All of the students taking part in this programme meet criteria relating to their socio-economic background.
 This programme includes: careers talks with lawyers, non-lawyers and clients; a session with Quadrant Chambers; a client case study; an introduction to the graduate recruitment process; CV and interview skills training and presentation skills training.